Ginger: Asia

+North America

+In the Caribbean, ginger is a popular spice for cooking and for making drinks such as sorrel, a drink made during the Christmas season.
+Jamaicans make ginger beer both as a carbonated beverage and also fresh in their homes.
+Ginger tea is often made from fresh ginger, as well as the famous regional specialty Jamaican ginger cake.

+Western countries

+In Western cuisine, ginger is traditionally used mainly in sweet foods such as ginger ale, gingerbread, ginger snaps, parkin, and speculaas.
+A ginger-flavored liqueur called Canton is produced in Jarnac, France.
+Ginger wine is a ginger-flavoured wine produced in the United Kingdom, traditionally sold in a green glass bottle.
+Ginger is also used as a spice added to hot coffee and tea.
+On the island of Corfu, Greece, a traditional drink called τσιτσιμπύρα (tsitsibira), a type of ginger beer, is made.
+The people of Corfu and the rest of the Ionian islands adopted the drink from the British, during the period of the United States of the Ionian Islands.

 Fresh ginger can be substituted for ground ginger at a ratio of six to one, although the flavours of fresh and dried ginger are somewhat different.
 Powdered dry ginger root is typically used as a flavouring for recipes such as gingerbread, cookies, crackers and cakes, ginger ale, and ginger beer.
 Candied or crystallized ginger, known in the UK as "stem ginger", is the root cooked in sugar until soft, and is a type of confectionery.
 Fresh ginger may be peeled before eating.
 For longer-term storage, the ginger can be placed in a plastic bag and refrigerated or frozen.